Format an External Hard Drive or USB Flash Drive for Mac OS X

 Smaller external hard drives, SSD’s, and USB flash keys format quickly, while a larger hard drive may take a while longer.
 When completed, the drive will be formatted to the Mac OS X compatible HFS+ filesystem.

-The brief video below demonstrates the complete process of formatting a USB flash drive with Disk Utility in OS X, as you can see, it’s a quick procedure that is done in short order on any Mac:
+Similarly, you can perform the same type of process in OS X for making a USB flash drive compatible with Mac OS using the Disk Utility in OS X, as you can see, it’s a quick procedure that is done in short order on any Mac:

 Should you intend to make an OS X installer drive (for OS X Mavericks, OS X El Capitan, OS X Yosemite, etc) or create any other bootable Mac OS X volume from a drive, or use a new drive as a fully compatible Time Machine backup drive, you will also need to complete this process.